waxman8/fitbitter/README.md

 3. Open your web browser and go to `http://127.0.0.1:5000`.
 4. Click the "Login with Fitbit" link and authorize the application.

-You should be redirected back to the application and see a list of your connected Fitbit devices.
+You should be redirected back to the application and see a list of your Fitbit devices as well as a few menu items for querying some data from Fitbit.

 ## Dashboard